tatoforever/ObjectPoolSystem/README.md

 ## Instructions and API usage

-- To initialize the a pool of instances call:
+- To initialize the a pool of instances call
 ```ObjectPoolSystem(GameObject prefab, int minInstances, int maxInstances, float lifeTime = 0f)```

 Example: